waelbannani22/volunty/README.md

 # volunty
 iOS academic project

+## Ideas
-app that help people who like to volunteer finding an experience and helps organisation who search for volunteering
+an app that helps people who like to volunteer to find an experience and helps organizations that search for volunteering